-- 1. Maintain a minimum overall GPA of 2.70 (minimum of 3.0 in all course work required for Program of Study and MAT candidates) - 2.
+- 1. Maintain a minimum overall GPA of 2.70 - 2.
 Earn a "C" or better in all Professional Education courses (including Exceptional Child in the Regular Classroom and Educational Psychology; Adaptive PE for PE/Health majors) - 3.
 Confirmation of eligibility for the Level 2 field experience - 4.
-Provide documentation of an approved Child Maltreatment and Arkansas State Police (ASP) and FBI Background Check to be eligible for the capstone internship semester ELED, MCH & SPED majors).
+Provide documentation of an approved Child Maltreatment and Arkansas State Police (ASP) and FBI Background Check to be eligible for the capstone internship semester ELED, MLED & SPED majors). - Not required for MAT candidates